nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 Format: `merge PRIMARY_INDEX SECONDARY_INDEX`

-* Information of the primary student is retained.
+* NAME, PHONE_NUMBER, EMAIL, and STUDENT_ID of the primary student is retained.
-* If any information fields of the primary student are empty, they are filled with information of the secondary student.
 * The merged student contains tags of both students.
+* The merged student contains attendance records of both students.
+In case of duplicated weeks, the attendance record of the primary student will be retained.

 Examples:
 * `merge 1 2` merges the information of the first two displayed students.